Dane DiLiegro: Acting

-But, the head is 15 pounds on top of his head, and he's looking out through the neck, so to get the Predator to look forward, which it's doing for most of the movie, if not all of it, he has to be looking straight down at the ground.
-So he's holding 15 pounds in a very weird way, and it's not just looking down, he has to do a weird hunch or whatever.
-And that's just to look like you're not a dork in a suit, thats just to make it look normal, and then he has to do all the crazy, just walking is a thing, and all the action, take, after take, after take, in hot hot hot [weather], you know? and having that, like, "I want to make it great.
-How do I?
-Let's go one more."
-That attitude is why his version of this creature is getting the accolades that it's getting, you know?
-It's really the whole personhood of Dane is part of the reason why this Yautja kicks so much butt."

 In 2022, Comic Book Resources named DiLiegro among the top ten monster actors of all time.

 DiLiegro appeared in the 2023 Marvel film Guardians of the Galaxy Vol. 3.
 In 2024, DiLiegro starred in the Blumhouse film Imaginary as the final antagonist, Chauncey Bear.
 DiLiegro also appeared in the Lucasfilm production, Star Wars: Skeleton Crew.

 DiLiegro appears in the series Running Point, as a recurring character Badrag Knauss, a Slovenian player who, although massive in stature and at times quite blunt, often surprises the team with his thoughtfulness.
 The series premiered in 2025 and is penned by Mindy Kaling, Ike Barinholtz, and David Stassen, for Netflix.
 He has a role in season five of Only Murders in the Building.

 Personal life

-DiLiegro currently resides in Los Angeles.
+DiLiegro resides in Los Angeles.

-DiLiegro is Jewish.
-He holds American, Italian citizenship.
 His father is of Italian descent, with roots in Gaeta and Canosa di Puglia, and his mother is Jewish.
+He holds American and Italian citizenships, and is Jewish.

 DiLiegro's father played basketball and wrestled at the University of New Hampshire, and his brother played basketball for the Syracuse Orange from 2003 to 2007.

-Starting in 2016, in his off time, DiLiegro served as an apprentice under famed Tuscan butcher Dario Cecchini for multiple years; they maintain a close friendship to this day.
+Starting in 2016, in his off time, DiLiegro served as an apprentice under famed Tuscan butcher Dario Cecchini for multiple years; they maintained a close friendship after.
 As of 2019, DiLiegro hosts a culinary travel series on YouTube called Adventure Monday.

 In August 2022, DiLiegro officiated the wedding of his friend, Kelly Olynyk.

-From 2024 to 2025, he was in a relationship with actress Olivia Wilde.